dougpark/64zbit.com_pelican/content/New Pelican based Website.md

 Date: 2022-01-05 15:40
 Category: Tech
 Tags:
+Summary: It's been in the works for awhile, but today I updated my production server settings to show the new website based on the Pelican static site generator.

 It's been in the works for awhile, but today I updated my production server settings to show the new website based on the Pelican static site generator.